kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(b\) Be able to maintain any required flight condition and make a smooth transition from any flight condition to any other flight condition without exceptional piloting skill, alertness, or strength, and without danger of exceeding the limit load factor under any operating condition probable for the type, including—

-\(1\) Sudden failure of one engine, for multiengine rotorcraft meeting Transport Category A engine isolation requirements of Part 29 of this chapter;
+\(1\) Sudden failure of one engine, for multiengine rotorcraft meeting Transport Category A engine isolation requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md|Part 29 of this chapter]];

 \(2\) Sudden, complete power failure for other rotorcraft; and

-\(3\) Sudden, complete control system failures specified in §27.695 of this part; and
+\(3\) Sudden, complete control system failures specified in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.695   Power boost and power-operated control system.|§27.695]] of this part; and

 \(c\) Have any additional characteristic required for night or instrument operation, if certification for those kinds of operation is requested.
 Requirements for helicopter instrument flight are contained in appendix B of this part.